 | Pictionary Battle | 8–60 people | Skribbl.io, Zoom, Teams | 25–40 minutes | High | Creative expression, team bonding |

-How it works: Hand out a digital card before the session.
-As the meeting happens, players mark off squares when the event occurs.
-This keeps people listening and adds a shared joke to the meeting structure.
+How it works: Give out a digital card before the session starts.
+As the meeting goes on, players check off squares when those moments happen.
+It keeps everyone paying attention and adds a bit of shared humor to the meeting.

 2. Two Truths and a Lie (Virtual Edition)

-Each person shares three statements: two true, one false.
-The group guesses the lie.
+Each participant shares three statements: two are true, one is false.
+The group tries to spot the lie.

-Why it works: It requires real personal disclosure without feeling risky.
-Breaks down the professional mask and lets people see each other as actual humans.
+Why it works: It invites honest sharing without feeling uncomfortable.
+It breaks down the usual professional barrier and helps people see each other as real individuals.

 3. Word Association Chain